NukeMail

-YOPmail and Guerrilla Mail are both veteran disposable email services from the 2000s era, each with over fifteen years of operation.
-YOPmail offers longer...
+YOPmail and Guerrilla Mail are veteran disposable email services from the 2000s era.
+Each has operated for over fifteen years.
+YOPmail offers longer email...

 Aspect